Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Hakuba Iwatake Snow Field

-Additionally, the view of the Northern Alps that stretches out in front of you from the summit is one of the best in Hakuba Valley.
-HAKUBA MOUNTAIN HARBOR, located at the top of the mountain, is visited by many non-skiers who enjoy the 360-degree panorama.
-The new gondola, currently under construction, is scheduled to open in December 2024. https://iwatake-mountain-resort.com/winter
+Walls, banked terrain, and hidden hit points are scattered all around the ski resort, including along the courses, making it a popular destination for ski enthusiasts.
+The view of the Northern Alps that spreads out before you from the summit is the best in Hakuba Valley.
+Many non-skiers also visit HAKUBA MOUNTAIN HARBOR at the top of the mountain to enjoy the 360-degree panorama.
+A new gondola, currently under construction, is scheduled to open in December 2024.

 Tsugaike Mountain Resort